cliburn/sta-663-2015-old/index.md

 **Sample Exercise**: You are given some slow code in Python.
 Speed it up using Cython.

 ### Unit 6: High-performance computing (10%)
-* Common parallel progrmming patterns
+* Common parallel programing patterns
 * Multiprocessing and IPython.Parallel
 * Introduction to processing big data with MapReduce
 * Introduction to Multi-CPU computing with MPI
-* Intorduction to GPU computing with CUDA
+* Introduction to GPU computing with CUDA

 **Sample Exercise**: Rewrite the function to calculate Cook's distance using multiprocessing.

 **Sample Exercise**: Use Elastic MapReduce to do some massive genomic data manipulation.

-**Sample Exercise**: Use MPI to run an MCMC with parallel temperinig (aka $MC^3$) for a long time with some defined swap interval between chains.
+**Sample Exercise**: Use MPI to run an MCMC with parallel tempering (aka $MC^3$) for a long time with some defined swap interval between chains.

 **Sample Exercise**: Write a matrix multiplication kernel with and without use of shared memory using CUDA.
 Test it out using square matrices initialized with random numbers from CURAND.